diyclassics/diyclassics.github.io/cv.md

 - 2018\.
 "Lucan's *tres libri*: A reconsideration of arrangement and argument in the *Bellum Civile*," Classical Association of the Atlantic States Annual Meeting.
 Philadelphia, Pa.
 October 4.
 - 2018\.
 "Carpe DM: Twitter and the Rise of the Social Media Scholiast," *5000 Years of Comments: The Development of Commentary from Ancient Mesopotamia to the Age of Information*, Center for Hellenic Studies.
 August 7.
 - 2018\.
 "Backoff Tagging as a Philological Method," *DH2018*.
 Mexico City, Mex.
 June 26. [[abstract]](../backoff-lemmatization){:.cv-link}
 - 2017\.
-“Mapping Library Subject Headings with the HathiTrust Extracted Features Dataset.” *Digital Publication in Mediterranean Archaeology*, Institute for the Study of the Ancient World.
+"Mapping Library Subject Headings with the HathiTrust Extracted Features Dataset." *Digital Publication in Mediterranean Archaeology*, Institute for the Study of the Ancient World.
 October 20.
 - 2017\.
 "Creating Stopword Lists for Historical Languages." *Global Philology: Big Corpora of Historical Text*, Universität Leipzig.
 July 10. [[abstract]](../creating-stopword-lists){:.cv-link}
 - 2017\.
 "Virgil's Hardest Sentence?: Measuring Readability in Latin Poetry." *Midwest Classical Literature Consortium*, Ohio University.
 April 22. [[abstract]](../virgils-hardest-sentence){:.cv-link}
 <!--- - 2017\.
 "Backoff Tagging as a Philological Method." *Digital Antiquity Research Showcase*, Institute for the Study of the Ancient World.
 April 14. --->